nathanspeller/nathanspeller.github.com/source/_posts/2012-10-14-internal-dialogue.markdown

 <blockquote>"just one more slice of pie"<br>
   "OMG I'm so fat"</blockquote>

-You've tried to fix the situation with motivational youtube videos, new workout buddies, the latest to-do lists (to-do lists for your to-do lists), etc. You get excited about your new found motivation.
-You get pumped: "I got this!!!
+You've tried to fix the situation with motivational youtube videos, new workout tapes, the latest to-do lists (to-do lists for your to-do lists), etc. You get excited about your new found motivation.
+"I got this!!!
 There's no way I can fail this time!!"

 Yet the internal dialogue brings you down eventually.